slidevjs/slidev/docs/features/plantuml.md

 ```
 ````

-The source code will be send to https://www.plantuml.com/plantuml to render the diagram by default.
-You can also setup your own server by setting the `plantUmlServer` in the [Slidev configuration](../custom/index#headmatter).
+The source code will be sent to https://www.plantuml.com/plantuml to render the diagram by default.
+You can also set up your own server by setting the `plantUmlServer` in the [Slidev configuration](../custom/index#headmatter).

 Visit the [PlantUML Website](https://plantuml.com/) for more information.